zatonovo/lambda.r/README.md

 Defining a type
 ---------------
 Types are defined by defining their constructor.
+We define constructors using an uppercase function name.
 The return value of the constructor is automatically typed.
 Hence the value x will be of type Integer.

 ```R
 Integer(x) %as% x